the-qa-company/WikibaseSync/README.md

 >
 > located in `config/application.config.ini` in the repository
 >
 >  Customize this file based on your Wikibase properties.
-Check the example properties below (it matches the default properties of a docker Wikibase installation)
+Check the example properties below (it matches the default properties of a [Wikibase Docker installation](https://github.com/wmde/wikibase-release-pipeline))
 >
 >  ```
 > [wikibase]